meispi/Findupe/README.md

 ## Installation

-Make sure you have python3 installed on your system.
+Make sure you have python (or python3) installed on your system.
 You can get it from [here](https://www.python.org/downloads/)

 ### Ubuntu
 ```
 $ git clone https://github.com/meispi/Findupe
 $ cd Findupe
-$ python3 setup.py install
+$ python setup.py install
 ```

 ## How to use